 Varsity Sports: (Grades 7–12) Co-ed Cross-Country, Girls’ Volleyball, Girls’ and Boys’ Soccer, Girls’ and Boys’ Basketball, Golf

-Technology: Curricular emphasis and support for development of essential 21st Century skills. iPads used in grades K-6, SmartBoards in 75% K-8 classrooms, 1 computer lab on Guilford campus, 2 computer labs at Upper School.
+Technology: Curricular emphasis and support for development of essential 21st Century skills. iPads used in grades K-6, SmartBoards in 75% K-6 classrooms, one to one Chromebooks in Middle and Upper School.
 Campus wide wifi, online courses available for grades 9-12.
 Secure parent portal for assignments and attendance, learning management system for coursework, grades 7-12.

 Testing: We have no end-of-grade testing; however, 8th graders take EXPLORE and our Upper School offers the PSAT, PLAN, and EXPLORE tests in preparation for taking the SAT and ACT.